Characterizing the Lipkin-Meshkov-Glick excited spectrum through the quantum coherence spectrum: Results

-The observed features of $\mathcal{D}_{m+\ell,m}$ in Fig.~\ref{Cdml} suggest that the underlying ESQPT will lead to a specific and notable change in the MQC spectrum.
-This is indeed what we seen in Fig.~\ref{Rhoag}(a), where we depict MQC spectrum as a function of $\chi/\chi_\kappa^c$ for the case with $\kappa=0.5$.
-As the range of support along $\ell$ direction in $\mathcal{D}_{m+\ell,m}$ exhibits a rapid decrease as $\chi$ passes through its critical value, the MQC spectrum undergoes a sharp change as $\chi$ increases.
-Moreover, the higher values of $\mathcal{D}_{m+\ell,m}$ for $\chi/\chi_\kappa^c<1$ case [compare the color bar scale in Fig.~\ref{Cdml}(a) with Figs.~\ref{Cdml}(b) and \ref{Cdml}(c)] further signify the larger amplitudes of the MQC spectrum in the corresponding phase.
-These features are more visible in Fig.~\ref{Rhoag}(b), where the MQC spectrum for several $\chi/\chi_\kappa^c$ values are plotted.
+It is clear from the heat maps of $\bar{\rho}_{m+\ell,m}$ in Figs.~\ref{Cdml}(a-c) that the model ESQPT shapes the MQC spectrum.
+This is indeed confirmed in Fig.~\ref{Rhoag}(a), where we depict the MQC spectrum $I_\ell(\bar{\rho})$ as a heat map depending on $\ell$ and $\chi/\chi_c$ for the $\kappa=0.5$ case.
+In this panel it is clear how, for increasing $\chi/\chi_c$ values, the $\ell$ range associated with large $I_\ell(\bar{\rho})$ exhibits a rapid decrease as $\chi$ passes through the critical value.
+Moreover, the higher values of $\bar{\rho}_{m+\ell,m}$ for the $\chi/\chi_c<1$ case shown in Fig.~\ref{Cdml}(a) explain the large amplitudes of the MQC spectrum in Fig.~\ref{Rhoag}(a).
+This is clearly shown in Fig.~\ref{Rhoag}(b), where the MQC spectrum for several $\chi/\chi_c$ values is plotted.